 A student’s mentor team can be geographically centered or spread across the globe.
 The remote realities of the new normal in our world create numerous possibilities.

 Each student will select one of the several themes to emphasize and build his/her mentor team accordingly

 Students will be required to demonstrate achievement of learning outcomes through a variety of assigned tasks that have been customized to their experience and ministry context.

-These seven thematic categories address some of the most significant social and cultural shifts experienced by congregations and other faith-based organizations in the West.
+These thematic categories address some of the most significant social and cultural shifts experienced by congregations and other faith-based organizations in our world today.
 Each theme is supported by a team of faculty mentors.